phptuts/codingwithnoah/index.md

 ---
 layout: page
-title: Oakland's Free Code School
+title: Oakland's Free & Fun Code School
 excerpt: "Having fun with people by teaching them how to code. :)"
 modified: 2018-09-10
 ---